 <gs-subfile col="0" row="8" rows="10" headers="1" line="1"></gs-subfile>

 ...instead of adding a lot of HTML code to get table UI interface from terminal subfile data.

-When browser detects gs-subfile tag inside web page, custom registered GSSubfile class will be executed for UI rendering.
+When a browser detects gs-subfile tag inside a web page, a custom registered GSSubfile class will be executed for UI rendering.
 Class itself contains logic to extract terminal data based on given attributes as subfile position, size, header size and row height in lines.
-Component itself will generate HTML table and populate it with terminal data.
+The Component itself will generate an HTML table and populate it with terminal data.
 Rendered table is mobile ready, responsive, or can be in fixed grid mode depending on use case.
 All required CSS setup is already implemented so rendered table will be usable on any device and screen sizes.

-Even better, component can inject other custom elements.
+Even better, the component can inject other custom elements.
 For example, gs-field which will inject its own processing logic etc. Why?
 Because subfile rows might have input fields or row selection fields which are detected and injected automatically.

 One more example is mentioned gs-field element...

 <div class="input-group mb-3 mt-3 border"> <div class="input-group-prepend bg-dark"> <span class="input-group-text text-light">$</span> </div> <input type="text" class="form-control p-1"> <div class="input-group-append"> <span class="input-group-text">.00</span> </div> </div>